 Use the printed designs as drawing prompts, as the beginnings of something else, or just doodle and draw to your heart’s content.

 We turned it into a family doodling session!

-Alternately, you can wrap your gift with the wrapping paper first and then doodle on the wrapped gift before giving it or putting it under the tree.
-Our friend Joe, above, drew roads between all the printed stars on his package, which I thought was pretty darn cool.
+Our friend Joe (above), drew roads between all the printed stars on his package, which I thought was pretty darn cool.

-Want some more awesome homemade gift wrapping ideas?
-Check out those by the other Rockin’ Art Moms below…
+Want some more awesome handmade wrapping paper ideas?
+Check out these by the other Rockin’ Art Moms.

 DIY Gift Wrapping Rockin’ Art Mom Style